sandstorm-io/sandstorm/docs/vagrant-spk/packaging-tutorial.md

 [Sandstorm](https://sandstorm.io) in five minutes.
 Going through this tutorial, you'll learn:

 * How to take an existing web application and turn into a Sandstorm package (SPK).
-We'll use a PHP example; Sandstorm supports any app that runs on Linux, such as Meteor, Python, Node, PHP, C++, and more.

 * How our packaging helper (`vagrant-spk`) lets you edit the app's files on your main operating system (Mac or Linux; working on Windows support), even though Sandstorm apps always run on Linux.

+The tutorial uses a PHP app as an example. **Sandstorm supports any programming language that runs on Linux**, not just PHP, such as Meteor, Python, Rails, Node, PHP, C++, Go, Rust, and more.
+Read about [vagrant-spk's platform stacks](platform-stacks.md) to see how to optimize your package for your app's programming language.

 Once you've worked through this tutorial, look in the **Next steps** section at the bottom of this document to learn more about how to improve the speed